gravitational/teleport/rfd/0101-pod-rbac.md

 permissions allowed by Kubernetes RBAC and the list of Pods defined in `kubernetes_resources`.

-When accessing a pod in a Kube cluster, Teleport evaluates if any Role matches this Kube cluster labels and if it allows access to the Pod - pod's name and namespace.
+When accessing a pod in a Kube cluster, Teleport evaluates if any Role matches this Kube cluster labels and if it allows the access to the Pod - pod's name and namespace.
 If everything matches, Teleport collects the Kubernetes RBAC principals associated with those roles and forwards the request to the Kubernetes Cluster with the collected principals.
 If no match is found, Teleport